In a Nutshell:

 Solid Wood

-Hard Plastic
+Hard Plastic (the best plastic option)

-Plastic sandboxes are much lighter weight and therefore easier to move.
-They can also be easier to clean compared to wooden ones.
-That being said, plastic will bake on a hot, sunny day, which can make play uncomfortable for your kids.
+That being said, plastic will bake on a hot, sunny day, which can make play uncomfortable for your kids and can also increase chemical leaching.
 Plastic sandboxes also probably aren’t going to last as long as wooden ones.

 If you’re going to choose a plastic sandbox, choose a hard plastic one instead of a blow-up sandbox or one that is soft and foldable.
 Hard plastic sandboxes are less likely to be made out of PVC, which is one of the worst kinds of plastic.

-Other Safe Sandbox Practices
+A Few Additional Safe Sandbox Best Practices

 Here are a few other pointers to keeping things safe for your little ones in their sandbox:

-- The sandbox you choose should also have proper drainage to prevent mold from forming on the sand.
+• Have proper drainage to prevent mold from forming on the sand.
 A moldy sandbox can spread spores to children, exacerbating asthma, eczema, and other conditions.

-- If you live in a four-season climate, consider packing up your sandbox and putting away the sand for the cold months in order to keep things sanitary.
+• If you live in a four-season climate, consider packing up your sandbox and putting away the sand for the cold months in order to keep things sanitary.

 One of the best parts about being a kid during the spring and summer months is the sandbox.
 It represents hours of freedom, where you could simply build and make and not worry about whether it was right or wrong.